 Featuring an internal P-channel power MOSFET, MP1, the battery charger uses a constant-current/constant-voltage charge algorithm with programmable current.
 Charge current can be programmed up to 500mA with a final float voltage of 4.2V \pm 0.5%.
 The CHRG open-drain status output indicates when C/10 has been reached.
 No blocking diode or external sense resistor is required; thus, the basic charger circuit requires only two external components.
 The ACPR open-drain output indicates if the V{CC} input voltage, and the difference between V{CC} and BAT, are sufficient for charging.
-An internal termination timer adheres to battery manufacturer safety guidelines.
-Furthermore, the LTC4080 battery charger is capable of operating from a USB power source.
+An internal charge termination timer adheres to battery manufacturer safety guidelines.
+Furthermore, the LTC4080X battery charger is capable of operating from a USB power source.

-A charge cycle begins when the voltage at the V{CC} pin rises above 3.6V and approximately 80mV above the BAT pin voltage, a 1% program resistor is connected from the PROG pin to ground, and the EN_CHRG pin is pulled below the shutdown threshold (V{IL}).
-If the battery voltage is less than 2.9V, the battery charger begins trickle charging at 10% of the programmed charge current.
+A charge cycle begins when the voltage at the V{CC} pin rises above 3.6V and approximately 82mV above the BAT pin voltage, a 1% program resistor is connected from the PROG pin to ground, and the EN_CHRG pin is pulled below the shutdown threshold (V{IL}).